2025 was a Banner Year for Kasilof Sockeye

 Early Run Kasilof Kings

-Early Run Kasilof Kings!
+Low Water & Fresh Fish Means Great Fishing Early Run Kasilof Kings!
 Low water and fresh fish makes for some great action.
 If you are looking for that first fresh salmon of the season, look no further than the Kasilof in late May and early June.
-After a long winter in Alaska, there is just something special about the first salmon returning to …
+After a long winter in Alaska, there is just …

 Kasilof Sockeye: Drift below Tustumena

 Kasilof Sockeye: Drift below Tustumena Lake offers solitude and good numbers of sockeye salmon.
 Changes in our king salmon fisheries have led us to further diversify and look for additional and exciting new fishing trips.
 One of these is the float from Tustumena Lake on the Kasilof River down to the Sterling Highway Bridge.
-Sockeye salmon migration …
+Our Kasilof Sockeye …

-Are you interested in booking a drift boat fishing trip on the Kasilof River?
-Click here or call 1-800-622-1177!
-In the Shadow of Giants (This article was written by Kenai/Kasilof River guide Mark Glassmaker and was originally published in Fish Alaska magazine in July 2006.)
-The Kenai’s lesser known neighbor has a king-sized reputation …
+Are you interested in a guided drift boat fishing trip on the Kasilof River?
+CALL 907-398-6405 In the Shadow of Giants (This article was written by Kenai/Kasilof River guide Mark Glassmaker and was originally published in Fish Alaska magazine in July 2006.)
+The Kenai’s lesser known neighbor has a king-sized reputation all its own.
+When …